 True embodiments of unfettered nature in motion, birds figure predominantly in the history of Van Cleef & Arpels.
 As of the 1910s, diamond birds and feathers appeared on lapels and atop hats.
 Since then, the Maison’s fascination with birds has never ceased, with pieces depicting the hovering flight of hummingbirds and the vibrant feathers of exotic species.
 In the 1940s, the tenderness of a family of lovebirds perched upon a branch, mingled with the courtship ritual of Oiseaux de Paradis®, as well as the spirited momentum of birds fleeing their cage.

-To express the myriad nuances of avian radiance, the Maison’s expertise extends to a wide range of hard and precious stones.
+To express the myriad nuances of avian radiance, the Maison’s expertise extends to a wide range of ornamental and precious stones.
 Turquoise, onyx and carnelian mix with diamonds and colored gems to bring creations suffused with grace and lightness to life.

 In 2010, the Navette Mystery Set™ technique, a veritable achievement in the world of jewelry making, lent its generous volumes to the Perroquet Mystérieux clip, part of the High Jewelry collection Les Voyages Extraordinaires®.